 While hair loss can occur at any part of the body, it generally refers to losing hair from the head.
 Severe, untreated hair loss can lead to baldness, which is one of the most common conditions affecting men all over the world.
-According to a latest study, over 70% of the men across the world are suffering from male pattern baldness – a type of baldness that is mostly associated with genetics and hormones.
+According to the latest study, over 70% of the men across the world are suffering from male pattern baldness – a type of baldness that is mostly associated with genetics and hormones.

 Mild to moderate hair loss can be significantly controlled with topical medications.
 There are various prescription and non-prescription applications that you can use to stop hair fall.
-Minoxidil, mostly sold with the brand name Rogaine, is a topical medication that you can easily buy from any medical store without prescription.
+Minoxidil, mostly sold with the brand name Rogaine, is a topical medication that you can easily buy from any medical store without a prescription.
 This medication is very effective when it comes to controlling hair loss, but it may or may not regrow the dormant follicles.
 The biggest problem with minoxidil is that you have to apply it daily, and this is what bothers the sufferers the most.

 If you are not interested in oral and topical medications, there are cosmetic alternatives as well, including hair-fiber powders and hairpieces.

 - Hair-Fiber powder – Colored fiber sprinkles can be easily found in cosmetic stores.
 These powdery sprinkles can significantly cover up areas of the scalp with thinning hair.
-Hair-fibers have unique property of sticking to the wearer’s existing hair to give a fuller appearance.
+Hair-fibers have unique properties of sticking to the wearer’s existing hair to give a fuller appearance.

 ACell/PRP Hair Loss Therapy:

 ACell/PRP hair loss therapy is the latest non-invasive technique used for triggering hair regrowth.
 This FDA-approved procedure involves injecting a mixture of growth factors known as ACell and Platelet Rich Plasma (PRP) taken from the patient’s own blood, into the patient’s scalp to improve hair regrowth.
 Platelet Rich Plasma is a rich source of natural growth factors.
 When combined with ACell, PRP works wonders.
 It makes the miniaturized hair follicles healthier and stronger, thus causing them to sprout like normal, healthy hair follicles.
-ACell/PRP Hair Loss Therapy is particularly used for treating female pattern baldness, in which there are no visible bald patches; instead the entire crown experiences hair thinning.
+ACell/PRP Hair Loss Therapy is particularly used for treating female pattern baldness, in which there are no visible bald patches; instead, the entire crown experiences hair thinning.

 Hair Transplant Surgery:

 If nothing has worked for you, Hair Transplant Surgery may be your last resort.
 But be assured, this is the only guaranteed and permanent solution for baldness.
 A surgeon will collect hair follicles from your own scalp – those areas which are baldness resistant, like the back or sides of the scalp – and transplant them into the bald areas.
-This technique involves some pain and discomfort, and is no doubt a little expensive but its results are worth it.
+This technique involves some pain and discomfort and is no doubt a little expensive but its results are worth it.

-If you are interested in either of the above stated hair loss treatments, come to Hair Transplant Dubai Clinic and you will not be disappointed.
+If you are interested in either of the above-stated hair loss treatments, come to Hair Transplant Dubai Clinic and you will not be disappointed.
 We offer both ACell/PRP hair loss therapy as well as Hair Transplant surgeries.
 If you have any queries, simply fill our free online consultation form and get expert advice now.